 Once again, there was no such job that I haven’t performed.
 And performed spectacularly: with little to no pay.
 I had no small skill with dangerous patients, unfortunately.
 Just take the five-inch scar on my back, for example, that even ReGro couldn’t erase.
 I got that from my time as a nurse in a truancy ward.
 One day, I had been running a subdermal scan on some random teenager and he just started beating the shit out of me for no apparent reason.
 I survived because the boy must have thought he had killed me already.
 He left me to go on and kill two other nurses and a police officer before being apprehended.
 To this day, I still have no idea what his rampage had been about.

 That was the end of that career path for me though.
 But to be clear, I wasn’t scared out of the profession because of that beating.
-My employer had ended up giving me a written warning because I didn’t have enough PTO to cover the time off I needed to recover from my injuries.
+My employer had ended up giving me a written warning because I didn’t have enough paid time off to cover the time I needed to recover from my injuries.
 It took me 3 months to heal, and I was barely able to scrape by before I found a new job at a reclamation center – where I learned how to operate recycling databases.

 “You got it.”
 I said, hoping that Chester (and my story) wasn’t too far down the list of rounds we were about to go on.
 Why would Chester Post be a patient here though?
 He should be running AlphaCorp.

 A few years ago, AlphaCorp apparently achieved an unbelievable coup when Chester Post had resigned his CEO position at McDonalds to go work for them.
 Up until then, most people had assumed AlphaCorp was a low level corporation, with only a few industries under their purview.
 People expected Chester to take AlphaCorp to the next level when he started working for them.
-However, he simply disappeared after he signed his new contract.
+Except, he simply disappeared after signing his new contract.
 Even his daughter, Sherley Post, admitted to losing contact with him.
 Sherley was famous for her reality program, and it was only just a few days ago that she was found dead, by suicide, in her spacious mansion.
 Rumors about an incestous relationship were already circulating when I told my boss I could find Chester.

 Before we started the rounds, the caretaker showed me his cart and all the different items inside.
 I was impressed by his stockpile of cleaning supplies.
 However, like the old pro that I was, I could tell he probably didn’t know how half of what these contraptions and chemicals could do.
 Half of the machines still had the cellophane wrappers on them for Christ’s sake.
 Opening a hidden compartment, the caretaker showed me a different kind of arsenal, a real one, full of soft weapons for humanely pacifying patients.
-Neatly strapped in soft velvet were stun guns, sleeping drugs in aerosol containers, and self applying restraints (to name a few).
-I noticed there was no cellophane on these instruments.
+Neatly strapped in a soft velvet compartment were stun guns, sleeping drugs in aerosol containers, and self applying restraints (to name a few).
+I noticed there were no cellophane wrappers on these instruments.